-Current Status: Heloderma s. suspectum is listed endangered in New Mexico and as threatened by the Republic of Mexico (SEMARNAT 2010).
+Current Status: Heloderma s. suspectum is listed as threatened by the Republic of Mexico (SEMARNAT 2010).
 The USFS (2007) lists the Gila monster as Sensitive.
 The population in New Mexico appears stable, although the species is commercially valuable and therefore susceptible to illegal collecting.
 The Department completed a recovery plan for this species in 2017 (Bulger 2017).
-The Department is currently contracting researchers from Arizona to improve the understanding of the distribution of the species.